-You can change the frequency of payments to employees, but you can't do it arbitrarily or often.
-The change should be permanent.
-Usually, you can change pay frequency if you have a legitimate business reason (like accounting software requirements or cost) and if you don't delay payment of wages unreasonably.
+You can change the frequency of payments, but you can't do it arbitrarily or often.
+Usually, you can change the frequency if you have a legitimate reason, such as accounting software requirements or cost, and if you don't unreasonably delay payment.

-Also, be careful not to lengthen the pay period to avoid paying overtime.
-Federal overtime regulations require the payment of overtime above 40 hours in a work week.
+Be careful not to lengthen the pay period to avoid paying overtime, however, as federal overtime regulations require overtime pay for over 40 hours in a work week.

-Salaried (exempt) employees usually are paid based on an annual salary, and they do not receive overtime pay, so they are often paid monthly or semi-monthly, with the same pay each time.
-Since there is no reason to wait to see if any overtime is due, they can be paid currently without delay.
+Salaried (exempt) employees are paid based on an annual salary, and do not receive overtime pay, so they are often paid the same amount on a monthly or semi-monthly basis.
+Since there is no reason to wait to see if overtime is due, they can be paid without delay.

 - $3,000 a month

 - $1,500 semi-monthly (twice a month)